 Summing It Up

 I was pleasantly surprised by Sounds From A Dying World and now I'm interested in checking out more from the Claymorean back catalog.

-Sounds From A Dying World will be released by Stormspell Records in Summer 2017, and will definitely please fans of HammerFall, Jag Panzer, Judas Priest, Iron Maiden, and good ole fashioned leather-n-studs heavy metal in general.
+Sounds From A Dying World was released by Stormspell Records in the summer of 2017.
+It will definitely please fans of HammerFall, Jag Panzer, Judas Priest, Iron Maiden, and good ole fashioned leather-n-studs heavy metal in general.
 Give it a spin.
 Horns up for the old school!

 - The First Dawn of Sorrow - One Records, 2003

 - Lament Of Victory - Soundage Productions, 2013

 - Sounds From A Dying World - Stormspell, 2017